CristianDina/aclabs2021/README.md

 ## How to run from single docker container

-Set the correct environment variables for the RDS created DB in Dockerfile, then:

 ```docker build . --tag aclabs```

 ```docker run -it -v $(pwd):/app -p 8000:8000 --rm aclabs```